opsani/servo-wavefront/README.md

 * `duration`:  period of measurement.
 Default 120 seconds.
 Can be overwritten by OCO backend.
 * `api_host`: a Wavefront API base url, i.e. `https://my-company.wavefront.com`.
 Required.
 * `api_key`: authentication token to be used when querying Wavefront.
 Required.
 * `past`: additional time skew to add, in seconds.
 If set, take the time series between (now-past-duration) and (now-past).
 NOTE the time stamps in the data will not be changed, they will still be as reported by the Wavefront API.
 Optional, default is 0.
+Can be overwritten by OCO backend.
 * `sleep`: disable sleeping if set to `false`.
 This is for use in testing only, allows taking time series from past data without waiting.
 Optional, default=`true`.
+* `pre_cmd_async`:  Bash shell command to execute prior to warmup.
+This optional command may be a string or a list.
+This command is executed asynchronously with stdout/stderr directed to /dev/null.
+If the process is still running after measurement, it is terminated.
+This command is suitable for generating load during measurement, typically for testing purposes, as in the example above.
+* `pre_cmd`:  Bash shell command to execute prior to warmup.
+This optional command may be a string or a list.
+* `post_cmd`:  Bash shell command to execute after measurement.
+This optional command may be a string or a list.
 * `metrics`: a dictionary with metrics specifications, keyed by metric name.
 Each metric supports the following parameters:
     * `unit`: metric unit, returned by the describe command.
 Required.
     * `granularity`: Wavefront query granularity.
 Required.
 See [Wavefront docs](https://github.com/wavefrontHQ/python-client/blob/master/docs/QueryApi.md#query_api)